eficode-academy/rf-advanced-web-katas/exercises/03-xpath-intro.md

 1. Don't use the browser's `Copy XPath` button.
 This will give you too obscure, segmented and precise XPath.
-For example, Firefox's XPath for the Bad Flask App's dropdown menu is `/html/body/section[1]/nav/div/a`, which is long, has 6 segments of generic type, all directly related, and uses no unique attributes.
+For example, Firefox's XPath for the Bad Flask App's dropdown menu is `/html/body/section[1]/nav/div/a`, which is long, has 6 segments, all are of generic type, all directly related, and none have unique attributes.
 Any changes to element types, the page's structure, or the order of those elements will break the locator.
 Also, since all elements should be behind `/html/body`, good XPaths should **always** simply start with `//` when testing websites, as the operator searches from anywhere in the HTML document.